Activities

 Optional filters that limit which PIREPs qualify for the activity:

-• Network — offline, VATSIM, IVAO, POSCON, PilotEdge, FSCloud, SayIntentions, other.
+• Network — offline, VATSIM, IVAO, POSCON, APOC, PilotEdge, FSCloud, SayIntentions, other.

 • Fleet — only specific fleet types.